Paradigm4/scripts/README.md

 #### Synopsis

 ```
-scidb_backup.sh <command> <directory> [1]
+scidb_backup.sh <command> <directory> [parallel]
 ```

 ```<command>``` is one of ````save-opaque```, ```restore-opaque```, ```save-binary```, ```restore-binary```.

 ```<directory>``` is the name of a directory to save data to, see the discussion below.

-The optional numeric flag at the end signifies use parallel save/load if it's set to 1.
+The optional parallel flag enables parallel save/load.
 Otherwise save and load all the data to one directory on the SciDB coordinator instance.

 #### Details
 This is a basic script that backs up SciDB databases to files and reloads them.